mingrammer/diagrams/docs/guides/edge.md

 title: Edges
 ---

-Edge is representing an edge between Nodes.
+`Edge` represents an edge between nodes.

 ## Basic

-Edge is an object representing a connection between Nodes with some additional properties.
+`Edge` is an object representing a connection between nodes with some additional properties.

-An edge object contains three attributes: **label**, **color** and **style** which mirror corresponding graphviz edge attributes.
+An edge object contains three attributes: **label**, **color**, and **style**.
+They mirror the corresponding Graphviz edge attributes.

 ```python
 from diagrams import Cluster, Diagram, Edge